Artwork: My Dragon, My Angel by Innes 2016 Urban Campfire art program NJC

 Assessment and deferred sentencing

 Corrections assesses the offender's risk of reoffending and suitability to undertake community correction orders.
 Assessment considers the person’s family and social situation, employment status, work history, mental health, substance use and history, as well as their motivation to turn their lives around.

-Deferring sentencing to problem-solve deleterious circumstances greatly improves the likelihood of clients successfully completing court orders.
+Deferring sentencing to put clients back on their feet in time for sentencing improves the likelihood of clients successfully completing court orders and rehabilitating.